adityaviolin824/LeadFoundry-AI/README.md

 # LeadFoundry AI

+**Designed for fast, cost-efficient B2B contact discovery with auditable enrichment.**

 LeadFoundry AI automates lead research by searching LinkedIn, Facebook, company websites, and Google Maps to find business contact information that matches user-defined criteria.
 It runs multiple searches in parallel, structures results into a clean Excel deliverable, and optionally emails the output when the run completes.

 ## Live Demo

 * **API Backend**: WILL BE UP AND RUNNING SOON
 * **Frontend UI**:
-* **Architecture**: Decoupled deployment with a FastAPI backend handling orchestration and a Streamlit frontend for interactive submissions
+* **Architecture**: Decoupled deployment with a FastAPI backend handling orchestration and a Streamlit frontend for live demo

 <p align="center">
   <img src="templates/architecture_diagram_updated.png"